rust-lang/blog.rust-lang.org/posts/inside-rust/2019-12-20-wg-learning-update.md

 ## Work completed

-We mentioned before that we are in the process of producing [rustc-guide][rg] chapters from the "Compiler Lecture Series" videos.
+We mentioned before that we are in the process of producing [rustc-dev-guide][rg] chapters from the "Compiler Lecture Series" videos.
 The goal is to try to produce guide chapters that are approachable for beginners and give a good foundation for exploring and hacking on the compiler.